KalebKE/ME7Tuner/README.md

 * 650R 37 lbs/min (287 g/sec) (~370hp)
 * 770R 48 lbs/min (370 g/sec) ((~490hp)

-Note: Remember to multiply by the number of turbos
+Note: Remember to multiply by the number of turbo.
+The 2.7T has two turbos.

+Unless you are planning on maxing your K04's, or have a larger turbo frame, you don't need to use ME7Tuner.

 ##### MAF Airflow